1110th F1 GRAND PRIX | 59th CANADIAN GRAND PRIX | 43rd GRAND PRIX AT CIRCUIT GILLES VILLENEUVE

 WHICH TYRE COMPOUNDS WILL BE USED AT THE 2024 CANADIAN GRAND PRIX?

-Pirelli are yet to announce which tyre compounds will be used at the 2024 Canadian Grand Prix.
-The C3, C4 and C5 compounds were used in 2023.
+Pirelli have announced that the C3, C4 and C5 tyre compounds will be used at the 2024 Canadian Grand Prix The C3, C4 and C5 compounds were also used in 2023.

 WHAT HAPPENED LAST TIME AT THE CANADIAN GRAND PRIX?